 Several people may have reservations about the effectiveness of online therapy.
 This is because they think that physical contact is necessary for therapy and online therapy seems to lack that.
 However, over the years online therapy has proven effective in treating mental illness.

 The world is becoming more technologically inclined and the medical world isn’t left behind.
 Therapists are seeking new ways to promote the mental health of their patients without putting them into a lot of inconveniences.
 Online therapy has proven more than effective in reducing the challenges by providing therapy at just the fingertips of the patients.
 Patients can now through online therapy connect with their therapists from across the world.
-You can easily find a therapist and communicate with them in just a few minutes without having to travel across town.
+You can easily find a counselor or therapist and communicate with them in just a few minutes without having to travel across town.

 This gives you a whole lot more freedom of where you want to be when you talk and even who you want to talk with because you're able to speak with a therapist located clear across the country if that's the one you feel the most comfortable with.
 That's the first and most important part of therapy, after all.